AdobeDocs/campaign-standard.en/help/designing/using/editing-email-styles.md

 1. Modify the values of the existing attributes, or add new ones using the **+** button.
 You can add any attribute and value that is CSS-compliant.

 The styling is then applied to the selected element.
-If the child elements do not have specific styling attributes defined, the styling of the parent element is inherited.
+If the child elements do not have specific styling attributes defined, the styling of the parent element is inherited.-->